jackypig/LingTicketService/README.md

 4. run `java -jar ling-ticket-service.jar`

 ### Seat holding process
-- The venue is divided into six sections as follows:
+- The venue is divided into four sections as follows:

 | 2 | 1 | 2 |
 | 4 | 3 | 4 |